 Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school we educate and provide boundaries for young pupils to make choices safely, through provision of a safe environment and empowering education.
 Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, for example through our E-Safety and PSHE lessons.
 Through participation in our extra-curricular clubs, pupils are given the freedom to make choices.

 Mutual respect is at the heart of our values.
 Children learn that their behaviours have an effect on their own rights and those of others.
-All members of the school community treat each other with respect which is evident in our Thursday morning achievements assemblies where the children listen respectfully to each other reading good work out loud, giving updates on recent school trips and sharing their sporting or musical achievements.
+All members of the school community treat each other with respect - this is one of our School Values.
+This is evident in our Friday morning achievement assemblies where the children listen respectfully to each other sharing achievements from outside of school e.g. sports and music achievements.
+Certificates are awarded to pupils during Friday's assembly who embody our School Values.

 Tolerance of those of Different Faiths and Beliefs